gautamjeyaraman/TweetSherlock/README.md

 - Use topic classification of tweets and use it to relate with the tweeter's profile
 - Load and process the tweets in real time continuously
 - Use location as a search and filter parameter while searching, processing and visualising
-- User real time filtering on the data based on various parameters
+- Use real time filtering on the data based on various parameters

 ###Instructions to run the code
 Download the code.
 Install all the requirements and then, move to server folder and run tools/run.py